aleck-charlie/hw4quizzo/readme.md

 Event listeners for answer button clicks from previous draft where buttons were coded into HTML.
 I know that they are needed for hidden buttons but not sure how to connect them now that they are hidden.

-Event listeners for hide start button also from previous draft, not functioning
+Event listeners for hide start button also from previous draft, not functioning, not defined

 No init function yet, wondering if thats causing any problems